Key takeaways:

 Note: Domain backorder still follows the first come, first served practice.
 So, placing a backorder won’t guarantee its registration under your name.

-If Step 1 fails, directly contact the registrar of the domain name.
+If Step 1 fails, contact the domain name’s registrar directly.
 As mentioned earlier, WHOIS provides information about the domain registrar.
 You can find their contact information on their website or through a simple Google search.

-If privacy is enabled, you can use information included in the directory listing or look up the registrar’s contact information on their website.
-While registrars may not divulge all the information because of privacy restrictions, they still have obligations to address activities associated with the domain.
+If privacy settings are on, check the public directory for any details that are still visible or visit the registrar’s website to find their contact page.
+They may not share all the information because of privacy rules, but registrars still have obligations to address activities associated with the domain.

 Buying a registered domain name

-Before contacting the owner, gauge its online reputation.
+Some domain owners are open to selling.
+Before contacting the owner, research the domain’s value and check its online reputation.
 An established domain can inflate the domain price, potentially skyrocketing the price from a couple dollars to tens or hundreds of thousands.
 Here’s what you have to consider before making the decision.

-• Research ahead of time.
-Before reaching out to the owner, get a sense of the domain’s worth.
+- Research ahead of time.
+Before reaching out to the owner, find out what the domain might be worth.
 Length, keywords, and history all play a part.
 Domain appraisal services or experienced brokers can offer valuable insights, too.

-• Show empathy.
+- Be respectful.
 Remember, this domain might hold sentimental value or strategic importance to the owner.
-Be respectful of their perspective and keep an open mind during negotiations.
+Keep their point of view in mind and stay flexible while talking things through.

-• Find a sweet spot.
-Start with a fair offer based on your research.
-Be prepared for counterproposals and stay flexible.
+- Find a sweet spot.
+Make an offer that matches your research and be ready to adjust if the owner counters.
 Highlight the mutual benefits a sale could bring.

-• Complete the domain transfer.
-Once payment is made, initiate the domain transfer and change of domain ownership through the registrar.
+- Complete the domain transfer.
+As the payment goes through, initiate the domain transfer and change of domain ownership through the registrar.
 Double-check every step to ensure a smooth handover.

 Exploring domain alternatives

-• Branded keywords.
-Incorporate relevant keywords into your domain name to enhance brand recall and stay top of mind.
+- Branded keywords.
+Incorporate relevant keywords into your domain name to make it more searchable and memorable.

 Securing your ideal domain is stepping the right foot forward to a successful online venture.
 What happens after buying your domain?
 The next step is where you plan the website and its content, design, and user experience—all of these play important roles in establishing a strong brand and attracting visitors.